CallumBoi0013/attract-extra/README.md

 ###Enhancements
 This is a list of enhancements I am considering adding to the library:
+* should the module be separate modules (objects, layers, positions, animations)
 * surface enhancements - users create named layers that they can add objects to
 * transform - scale + rotate from center
     setCenterAlign option for objects?
 If enabled, modify X/Y/W/H with -width / 2 and -height / 2